 It is illegal for any person in the United States to use documents that are false in order to conceal their true citizenship.
 A lot of people are doing this when they illegally enter the United States and then they need some sort of documentation in order to work, to get a driver's license, in order to do obviously a lot of things in Los Angeles.

-Is Using False Documents to Conceal Your True Citizenship Pursuant to Penal Code Section 114 a Felony or a Misdemeanor?
+Is Penal Code Section 114 a Felony or a Misdemeanor?

-What Are Some Defenses to Penal Code Section 114 Using False Documents to Conceal Your True Citizenship?
+Defenses to Using False Documents to Conceal Citizenship

 One of the defenses would obviously be that whatever documents you're using that is, in fact, you and you're not trying to conceal anything.
 Really, the defenses to this particular crime are going to center around the facts and circumstances of the case, and obviously, a judge will look at the totality of the circumstances in trying to decide whether or not you're guilty of Penal Code Section 114.

 I can do some research on my own to find out what's going on by calling the courts and the prosecutor's office, and then we really develop a plan on exactly how we're going to deal with the situation and what some of the strategies we will use to either completely defend the crime, or if it's really not defensible because they have the evidence against you, then we're going to try to figure out how we're going to mitigate the situation.

 Again, with an eye towards not only keeping you out of jail but protecting your record so that you have the chance in the future to become a citizen of the United States if that's what you chose to do.

 For more information on False Documentation To Conceal True Citizenship, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.